halon-extras/rate/README.md

 ## Exported functions

+These functions needs to be [imported](https://docs.halon.io/hsl/structures.html#import) from the `extras://rate` module path.

 ### rate(namespace, entry, count, interval [, options])

 Check or account for the rate of `entry` in `namespace` during the last `interval`.
 On error `none` is returned.